benhaub/AbstractionLayer/README.md

 - the function name almost never changes.

 We say almost because it can be challenging to develop an abstraction layer that can support every driver on the market, but _almost never change_ is better than _certainly will change_.

+### 3. Find bugs
+- Desktop platforms offer a more feature rich and faster debugging environment.
+Sanitizors and leak checkers are not available for embedded platforms so gaining access to these can greatly increase the robustness of your application.
+- Sometimes, what works on one platform, will break on another.
+This can be very beneficial because you can have hidden race conditions that are just waiting for the timing to be correct.
+A race condition that just works on one platform may immediately break on the next.
+- Using different compilers may show different warnings which can help find bugs that were previously not reported.

+## Factors that will complicate cross-platform design

+Complicate does not mean prohibit.
+It is still possible to manage these complications but there may not be an elegant solution.

+### 1. ROM code
+If you build an application around some ROM code features (like a built in http server that handles requests for you) then your app may lack the required calls to work on other platforms that don't have this ROM code.
+This means that you will have to include calls in your application code that will run on some platforms, but not others and can complicate your code.
+### 2. Memory usage
+Some drivers might demand more memory (like stack) than other platform drivers so you will find that as you switch to other platforms your stack sizes need to increase.
+### 3. Vendor tools
+Using some vendor tools (like flashers or partition managers) might not have a portable way of operating.
+You may need to setup various file/directory structures for tools on one platform to use while another tool uses a different set.
+Some of these tools might also introduce some hardcoded names that may need to be included in your application code (like the name of a partition on storage) which could be recognized by one platform but not the other.